-The RA field, and the CS Required and UL BW subfields in the Common Info field of the Ranging Trigger frame are identical to the Basic Trigger frame described in 26.5.2 (UL MU operation)and 9.3.1.22 (Trigger frame format(11ax)), except that the RA field in Ranging Trigger frames with only one User Info field may be either an individual address or the broadcast address.(#6026)
+The RA field, and the CS Required and UL BW subfields in the Common Info field of the Ranging Trigger frame are identical to the Basic Trigger frame described in 26.5.2 (UL MU operation), 35.5.2 (EHT UL MU operation) and 9.3.1.22 (Trigger frame format(11ax)), except that the RA field in Ranging Trigger frames with only one User Info field may be either an individual address or the broadcast address.(#6026)

 The More TF subfield of the Common Info field of the Ranging Trigger frame indicates whether a subsequent Poll Ranging Trigger is scheduled for transmission within the availability window as defined in 11.21.6.4.3 (TB ranging measurement exchange(11az)).

-When a Ranging Trigger frame is addressed to ISTAs that all have a TB ranging measurement exchange, see 11.21.6.4.3 (TB ranging measurement exchange(11az)), with the same RSTA’s BSSID, the TA field of the Ranging Trigger frame is set to the RSTA’s address.
+When a Ranging Trigger frame is addressed to ISTAs that all have in a TB ranging measurement exchange, see 11.21.6.4.3 (TB ranging measurement exchange(11az)), with the same RSTA’s BSSID, the TA field of the Ranging Trigger frame is set to the RSTA’s address.
 The TA field is set to the transmitted BSSID, if the Trigger frame is addressed to a set of ISTAs in which at least two ISTAs have a TB ranging measurement exchange with different BSSIDs in the Multiple BSSID set of the RSTA.

 Subvariants of Ranging Trigger variant(11az)